platzky/platzky/docs/plugins/content-transformers.rst

 The vocabulary being open costs static checking: ``ContentType`` is ``str``, and a closed ``Literal`` cannot survive extension, since platzky cannot know at type-check time what a package it has never heard of will add.
-A name is therefore checked at runtime or not at all — an operator's grant naming a type nothing produces is reported at startup by ``warn_unknown_grants``.
+A name is therefore checked at runtime or not at all — a site owner's grant naming a type nothing produces is reported at startup by ``warn_unknown_grants``.

 A plugin can contribute one too, which is what lets a plugin large enough to bring its